tushar17s/pollsapp/README.md

 - Hot poll highlighting based on vote count
 - User-specific dashboard with analytics
 - REST APIs built using Django REST Framework
+### Hot Poll Logic
+The “Hot Poll” is dynamically determined using an engagement score based on weighted interactions (votes and comments).
+This score is computed at runtime using Django ORM aggregation without storing derived data.

 ---